bartvanhoey/FunctionalCSharp/README.md

 list // => [12, 15, 18, 21, 24, 27, 3, 30, 6, 9]

 ## Closure

+A closure is the combination of the lambda expression itself along with the context in which that lambda is declared (all the variables available in the scope where the lambda appears).

 Closures are inline anonymous methods that have the ability to use Parent method variables and other anonymous methods which are defined in the parent's scope.